 - a child becomes an adult

-- one of the parents has started getting public assistance
+- getting public assistance

-If your order would change by at least 20% and $75, but you can’t determine the number of overnights (your schedule isn’t that specific), your child support order can change – but you will continue to use the parenting time calculation in your new order, not the new calculation.
+If your order would change by at least 20% and $75, but you can’t determine the number of overnights (your schedule isn’t that specific), your child support order can change – but you continue to use the parenting time calculation in your new order, not the new calculation.
 If you want to use the new parenting time adjustment calculation, you need to bring a motion for a more specific schedule.
 Minnesota law now specifically allows motions for more specific parenting time schedules.

 Child support does not automatically change when one of the above things happen.
-You or the County must bring a motion asking a Judge or Magistrate to issue a new order.
+You or the county must bring a motion asking a judge or magistrate to issue a new order.
 The old order stands and will be enforced until the Court issues a new order.
 This is true even if both parties agree to a change between themselves.

-How do I do It?
+How do I change my order?

-One Way: Ask Your Local Child Support Office to Review and Adjust the Order
+Ask Your Local Child Support Office

-One way is to change the child support order is to ask your local child support office for help.
-You should ask them to do this by writing to them.
-You will need to give them the reasons why you think the child support order needs to be changed.
-If the child support office accepts your case for review and adjustment, they will bring a motion to modify support and will use the “Child Support Expedited Process” to get a new support order.
+You can change your order by asking your child support office for help.
+Ask them to do this by writing to them.
+Give them the reasons why you think the child support order needs to be changed.
+If the child support office accepts your case for review and adjustment, they will bring a motion to modify support and will use the “Expedited Child Support Process” to get a new support order.
 For contact information call 651-431-4400 or visit the Department of Human Services website.

 Due to limited staff and resources, the child support office is not always able to accept your case.
 The child support office is only required by law to “review and adjust” your child support order once every 3 years.
 If the child support office decides to review your case, they may not be able to start work on your case right away.
 For these reasons, you may want to consider taking action to modify the order yourself.